UXLA: A Robust Unsupervised Data Augmentation Framework for Zero-Resource Cross-Lingual NLP

-\subsection{Data samples manipulation}
+\subsection{Data Samples Manipulation}

-MultiMix uses multi-epoch co-teaching.
-It uses $\gD_s$ and $\gD_t$ in the first epoch.
-In epoch 2, it uses $\gD_t^{aug}$, and finally it uses all the four datasets - $\gD_s$, $\gD_t$, $\gD_t^{aug}$, and $\gD_s^{aug}$ (line 22 in Alg. \ref{alg:multimix}).
+\multimix\ uses multi-epoch co-teaching.
+It uses $\gD_s$ and $\gD'_t$ in the first epoch.
+In epoch 2, it uses $\tilde{\gD}_t$ (target virtual), and finally it uses all the four datasets - $\gD_s$, $\gD'_t$, $\tilde{\gD}_t$, and $\tilde{\gD}_s$ (line 22 in \Cref{alg:XLA}).
 The datasets used at different stages can be of different sizes.
-For example, the number of augmented samples in $\mathcal{D}_s^{aug}$ and $\mathcal{D}_t^{aug}$ grow polynomially with the \emph{successive cross} masking method.
+For example, the number of augmented samples in $\tilde{\gD}_s$ and $\tilde{\gD}_t$ grow polynomially with the \emph{successive cross} masking method.
 Also, the \textit{co-distillation} produces sample sets of variable sizes.
 To ensure that our model does not overfit on one particular dataset, we employ a balanced sampling strategy.
-For $N$ number of datasets $\{\gD_i\}_{i=1}^{N}$ with probabilities, $\{p_i\}_{i=1}^{N}$, we define the following multinomial distribution to sample from: { where $\alpha$ is the sampling factor and $n_i$ is the total number of samples in the $i^{th}$ dataset.
+For $N$ number of datasets $\{\gD_i\}_{i=1}^{N}$ with probabilities, $\{p_i\}_{i=1}^{N}$, we define the following multinomial distribution to sample from:

+{ where $\alpha$ is the sampling factor and $n_i$ is the total number of samples in the $i^{th}$ dataset.
 By tweaking $\alpha$, we can control how many samples a dataset can provide in the mix.}